johnnyhuy/actions-discord-git-webhook/README.md

 > All credits go to the initial release by [baked-libs/discord-webhook](https://github.com/baked-libs/discord-webhook).

-This is a fork of the original Discord Webhook GitHub Action, which was specifically catered towards Java development.
+This is a hard fork of the original Discord Webhook GitHub Action, which was specifically catered towards Java development.
 This is one a slightly more generic one where we just want to post commits via webhooks.

 ## :mailbox_with_no_mail: Inputs